 A grant from the newly established Arts and Humanities Impact Fund of the University of Cambridge is currently allowing us to run a series of activities aimed at (i) maximising the impact of the pilot project, which raised interesting methodological questions but also provided significant information about the four sculptures it focused on, and (ii) defining routes to impact for the large-scale project.
 These impact-focused activities represent an exciting departure from existing projects, by co-developing and testing new engagement methods through a series of collaborative events with practitioners from outside our discipline and with the general public.
 Activities are being developed along two main strands, in collaboration with the Digital Humanities Network

-Ultimately, we expect the POLYCHROMY REVEALED project to focus on the Fitzwilliam Museum's exceptional collection of medieval polychrome wood sculpture with the following aims:
+Ultimately, we expect the Polychromed Revealed project to focus on the Fitzwilliam Museum's exceptional collection of medieval polychrome wood sculpture with the following aims: